1. What are some of the advancements in robotics?

 places.
 There are many schools of all sizes around the country

-where you can study robotics engineering.
+where you can study robotics.
 Find some you are

 interested in and talk to (or email) someone on the faculty.